And not just followers.

 If you have done your homework, you will already have a fairly clear picture of who your ideal customer is and what kind of desires and problems they have.

-Your text adds value when it answers those questions that are on your ideal customer’s mind.
+Your caption adds value when it answers those questions that are on your ideal customer’s mind.